 1. Create an Opt In Form

 A good ol’ embedded opt in form on your website is something you should always have.
+It’s the key ingredient if you want to grow your email list.
 An opt in form is just a simple form that requests information (usually just a first name and email address), with a submit button.

 Pretty much any email service will have the capability to create embeddable opt in forms that can be added to any website platform.
 (Here’s a link to a tutorial for Mailchimp’s embeddable opt in forms so you can see what I mean.)